Jazor25/esphome-smart-doorbell-project/README.md

 # Smart Doorbell Project

 This smart doorbell project transforms a traditional doorbell into an intelligent system using ESPHome and Home Assistant integration.
-The system detects doorbell button presses and activates a relay-controlled chime while providing remote control capabilities. doorbell detections can be used for home assistant automations such as taking a photo with your existing security camera on-press and send it with a notification to your mobile devices.
+The system detects doorbell button presses and activates a relay-controlled chime while providing remote control capabilities.

+Doorbell detections can be used for home assistant automations such as taking a photo with your existing security camera on-press and send it with a notification to your mobile devices.
+You can also deactivate the gong/chime at times where you need silence.

 Some ideas come from the excellent work of [Marcel Zuidwijk](https://www.zuidwijk.com/esphome-based-doorbell/).